Introduction

 Comparison Table

-The table below compares leading platforms on creator discovery accuracy, analytics, reporting, workflows, CRM tools, pricing model, ease of use, and best‑fit scenarios.
-Use it as a snapshot before shortlisting your top two or three options for in‑depth trials.
+The table below compares leading platforms on creator discovery accuracy, analytics, reporting, workflows, CRM tools, pricing model, and best-fit scenarios.
+Use it as a snapshot before shortlisting your top two or three options for in-depth trials.

 |---|---|---|---|---|---|---|---|